NicholasDow/BookMakingGuide/demo.md

 these outcomes will occur is $$\begin{aligned}
 P(A_1) + P(A_2) + \cdots + P(A_k)\end{aligned}$$

-We are interested in the probability of rolling a , , or . (a) Explain why the outcomes , , and are disjoint. (b) Apply the Addition Rule for disjoint outcomes to determine $P($ or or $)$.[^2]
+We are interested in the probability of rolling a 1, 4, or 5. (a) Explain why the outcomes 1, 4, and 5 are disjoint. (b) Apply the Addition Rule for disjoint outcomes to determine $P($1 or 4 or 5$)$.[^2]

 In the data set in
 Chapter [\[introductionToData\]](#introductionToData){reference-type="ref"
-reference="introductionToData"}, the variable described whether no number (labeled ), only one or more small numbers (), or whether at least one big number appeared in an email ().
-Of the 3,921 emails, 549 had no numbers, 2,827 had only one or more small numbers, and 545 had at least one big number. (a) Are the outcomes , , and disjoint? (b) Determine the proportion of emails with value and separately. (c) Use the Addition Rule for disjoint outcomes to compute the probability a randomly selected email from the data set has a number in it, small or big.[^3]
+reference="introductionToData"}, the variable described whether no number (labeled none), only one or more small numbers (small), or whether at least one big number appeared in an email (big).
+Of the 3,921 emails, 549 had no numbers, 2,827 had only one or more small numbers, and 545 had at least one big number. (a) Are the outcomes none, small, and big disjoint? (b) Determine the proportion of emails with value small and big separately. (c) Use the Addition Rule for disjoint outcomes to compute the probability a randomly selected email from the data set has a number in it, small or big.[^3]

 Statisticians rarely work with individual outcomes and instead consider or of outcomes.
-Let $A$ represent the event where a die roll results in or and $B$ represent the event that the die roll is a or a .
-We write
-$A$ as the set of outcomes $\{$, $\}$ and $B=\{$, $\}$.
+Let $A$ represent the event where a die roll results in 1 or 2 and $B$ represent the event that the die roll is a 4 or a 6.
+We write $A$ as the set of outcomes $\{$1, 2$\}$ and $B=\{$4, 6$\}$.
 These sets are commonly called .
 Because $A$ and $B$ have no elements in common, they are disjoint events. $A$ and $B$ are represented in Figure [1.2](#disjointSets){reference-type="ref" reference="disjointSets"}.